 What works: Ideally, kids learn to clean from a very young age.
 How young?
 Well, right about the time they’re in your way when you’re trying to clean is a great time to start.
-Have them do one of the chores kids can do while you tackle bigger projects in the same room.
-When they’re old enough to work unsupervised, have them spend ten or fifteen minutes doing some one minute chores every day.
+Have them do one of the chores kids can do while you tackle more significant projects in the same room.
+When they’re old enough to work unsupervised, have them spend ten or fifteen minutes doing some one-minute chores every day.
 Even if your kids are already teenagers, start small with those suggestions to help them build confidence and cleaning skills.

 3. Break things into steps: Telling your kid “Go clean your room!” seldom works out as you hope.
 Oh, sure, your kid may disappear for a half-hour or so but more often than not you’ll find they’ve just been playing.
 My son once spent four hours supposedly “cleaning” his room, and every time he popped out for a glass of water or a snack he’d assure me he was busy cleaning.
-After I heard a particularly loud crash I barged in there to find his bi-fold closet door had come off the rails and landed halfway across his room, narrowly missing him.
-Turns out he’d shoved everything in his room in that tiny closet — so much stuff that it his closet had exploded with junk.
-I hate to think what would’ve happened if I’d told him to go clean my kitchen!
+After a particularly loud crash, I barged in to find his bi-fold closet door had come off the rails and landed halfway across his room, narrowly missing him.
+It turns out, he’d shoved everything into that tiny closet — so much stuff that his closet had exploded with junk!

 What works: If you’ve got the time, by all means, sit down and write out a step-by-step list of how you want a room cleaned.
 Not just “dust the family room” but “dust the picture frames, then the shelves, then the stuff on the tables AND the tables.”
 Or save yourself some agony and print one of my cleaning checklists.
 There’s even a special kid-friendly bedroom cleaning checklist to avoid closet explosions.